-Political Science Courses
+Political ScienceCourses

-POSC 520.
-Public Sector Management and Administration (5).
-The impact of United States constitutional context, executive-legislative relations, intergovernmental and interorganizational dynamics on executive decision making methods in public sector management at the entity wide, program and resource management levels.
-Prerequisite: graduate standing.

-POSC 521.
-The Public Executive (5).

-The function and operation of the executive branch; role and relationship of political executives (both elected and of political executives (both elected as appointed) with the bureaucracy and other branches; leadership and decision-making; the management, supervision, and practice of policy development.
-Prerequisite: graduate standing.

-POSC 522.
-Comparative Public Administration (5).
+- POSC 520.
+Public Sector Management and Administration (Put on reserve 9/16/19) (5).
+The impact of United States constitutional context, executive-legislative relations, intergovernmental and inter-organizational dynamics on executive decision making methods in public sector management at the entity wide, program and resource management levels.
+(Put on reserve 9/16/19, will go inactive 8/24/22) Prerequisite: graduate standing. - POSC 521.
+The Public Executive (Put on reserve 9/16/19) (5).
+The function and operation of the executive branch; role and relationship of political executives (both elected and appointed) with the bureaucracy and other branches; leadership and decision-making; the management, supervision, and practice of policy development.
+(Put on reserve 9/16/19, will go inactive 8/24/22) Prerequisite: graduate standing. - POSC 522.
+Comparative Public Administration (Put on reserve 9/16/19) (5).
 Comparison of structures, systems and functions of public administration in the U.S. and East Asian countries focused on national development and management.
 Examined are theories, management principles, functions of bureaucracies and bureaucratic culture.
-Prerequisite: graduate standing.
+(Put on reserve 9/16/19, will go inactive 8/24/22) Prerequisite: graduate standing. - POSC 523.

-POSC 523.
 Public Finance and Budgeting (Put on reserve 9/16/18) (5).
 Survey course of public financial management and budgeting.
-(Put on reserve 9/16/18, will go inactive 8/24/21)

-POSC 526.
-Evaluating Public Policy Effectiveness (5).
+(Put on reserve 9/16/18, will go inactive - POSC 526.
+Evaluating Public Policy Effectiveness (Put on reserve 9/16/19) (5).
 This course applies scientific methods in the public policy administration arena to evaluate the effectiveness of public programs in local and state government.
 Students apply at least one qualitative method to a real research questions.
-Prerequisite: graduate standing.

-POSC 527.
+(Put on reserve 9/16/19, will go inactive 8/24/22) Prerequisite: graduate - POSC 527.
 Nonprofit Organization Administration (Put on reserve 9/16/18) (5).
 Focuses on the roles played by nonprofit organizations in meeting the public good.
 (Put on reserve 9/16/18, will go inactive 8/24/21)